Local chemotactic response of $Escherichia$ $coli$ in fluid and near surfaces: Results

-In order to compare our method with the stationary method used in the literature~\cite{Kalinin_Jiang_Tu_Wu_2009,Menolascina_Rusconi_Fernandez_Smriga_Aminzare_Sontag_Stocker_2017,Gargasson2025}, the chemotactic susceptibility derived from the stationary bacterial profile of our experiments is presented as red squares in Fig.~\ref{fig:chi(c)}.
+Our data can also be compared with the data obtained with the stationary method~\cite{Kalinin_Jiang_Tu_Wu_2009,Menolascina_Rusconi_Fernandez_Smriga_Aminzare_Sontag_Stocker_2017,Gargasson2025} (red squares in Fig.~\ref{fig:chi(c)}).
 The first striking observation is the sheer difference in the quantity of data generated by each method: for the $n = \num{23}$ experiments conducted with a gradient of MeAsp, more than \num{2e5} data points are retrieved with our method compared to only $\approx \num{80}$ with the stationary method.
-Another advantage is the accuracy in the concentration of chemoattractant: as the chemotactic velocity is calculated locally within bands of width $\Delta y$, the chemical concentration associated with this chemotactic bias is more accurate than when it is averaged across the whole width of the chamber.
-Moreover, this also widens the range of concentrations $c$ explored: for MeAsp, significant chemotactic responses are measured from \qty{1e0}{\uM} to \qty{6e3}{\uM} for the mean concentration $\bar{c}$, whereas the range in the local concentration $c$ extends from \qtyrange{5.0e-2}{1.5e4}{\uM}.
+Our method also significantly broadens the range of concentrations at which a chemotactic velocity is observed.
+For MeAsp, the stationary method detects a chemotactic response for concentrations ranging from \qty{1e0}{\uM} to \qty{6e3}{\uM}.
+In contrast, our method allows observation of chemotaxis over a wider concentration range, from \qtyrange{5.0e-2}{1.5e4}{\uM}.